Perfect Matchings in Random Sparsifications of Dense Hypergraphs

-The decision problem of perfect matchings in uniform hypergraphs is famously an NP-complete problem.
-It has been shown by Keevash--Knox--Mycroft [STOC, 2013] that for every $\varepsilon>0$, such decision problem restricted to $k$-uniform hypergraphs $H$ satisfying that every $(k-1)$-set of vertices is in at least $(1/k+\varepsilon)|H|$ edges is tractable, and the quantity $1/k$ is best possible.
-In this paper we study the existence of perfect matchings in the random $p$-sparsification of such $k$-uniform hypergraphs, that is, for $p=p(n)\in [0,1]$, every edge is kept with probability $p$ independent of others.
-As a consequence, we give a polynomial-time algorithm that with high probability solves the decision problem; we also derive effective bounds on the number of perfect matchings in such hypergraphs.
-At last, similar results are obtained for the $F$-factor problem in graphs.
+In this paper we study the existence of perfect matchings in the random $p$-sparsification of such $k$-uniform hypergraphs, that is, for $p=p(n)\in [0,1]$, each edge is selected independently with probability \(p\).
+Building on the structural theory of Gan and Han, we show that the corresponding dense perfect matching results are robust under random sparsification.
+As consequences, we obtain deterministic polynomial-time algorithms that asymptotically almost surely solve the associated decision problems, as well as lower bounds on the number of perfect matchings in such hypergraphs -- interestingly, such hypergraphs either have no perfect matching, or have $(\Omega(n))^{(1-1/k)n}$ perfect matchings.
+Moreover, we also establish analogous results for the \(F\)-factor problem in graphs.

-The key ingredients of the proofs are a strengthened partition lemma for the lattice-based absorption method, and the random redistribution method developed recently by Kelly, M\"uyesser and Pokrovskiy, based on the spread method.
+Our proofs combine a partial exposure algorithm, the lattice-based absorption method, and a random redistribution method of Kelly, M\"uyesser and Pokrovskiy, via the framework of spread distributions.
+A key new ingredient is a lattice-preparation step that separates the contributions of the two classes of robust index vectors arising in the Gan--Han structural theory.
+Together with the random redistribution method, this allows us to establish the desired spread property in the family of perfect matchings.